The day of your surgery - adultSame-day surgery - adult; Ambulatory surgery - adult; Surgical procedure - adult; Preoperative care - day of surgery

 - You have received instructions for a follow-up appointment with your doctor, any new prescription medicines you need to take, and what activities you can or cannot do when you get home

-If you are staying at the hospital, you will be transferred to a patient room.
+If you are staying at the hospital, you will be transferred to a hospital room.
 The nurses there will:

 What to Expect Going Home